What is Business Networking?

 Who should I be Networking with?

 This will depend on your own aims and what you hope to get out of networking.
+This will become clear when you develop your “networking strategy”.

 Networking will often be with your peers, with your clients and customers and with other business professionals.
 However, certain non-business professional people can be hugely influential in networks, and greatly trusted because of their neutrality and professional standing